BenGale93/cli-llm/README.md

 ### tools-dir

-The directory to search for tools within.
+The directory or directories to search for tools within.

 Default value: `~/.local/share/cli-llm`

-Type: Path
+Type: Path | list[Path]

 Examples: